MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ### Limitation: Custom AD FS authentication endpoint isn't supported in Power BI service

 The ability to use a custom Active Directory Federation Services (AD FS) authentication endpoint isn't supported in Power BI service.
 Users might encounter the following error: **The token service reported by the resource is not trusted**.

+### Limitation: Guest accounts aren't supported

+Using guest accounts of a tenant to connect to data using Power Query connectors isn't currently supported.

 ### Expression.Error: Evaluation resulted in a stack overflow and cannot continue